federicomariamassari/udacity-rsend/README.md

 ### Output

 Components for AMCL (arrow particles, lidar point-cloud scan and superimposed map) and 2d navigation (global plan in blue, local plan in green) are displayed in the below RViz window.
-Notice how quickly the arrow particles converge once the robot localizes itself successfully.
+Notice how quickly the arrow particles converge once the robot successfully localizes itself.

 ![](./projects/p3/img/mov1.gif)